zyachel/libremdb/README.md

   Refer to the [features section](#features) above.
 - Why didn't you use other databases like [TMDB](https://www.themoviedb.org/) or [OMDb](https://www.omdbapi.com/)?
   IMDb simply has superior dataset compared to all other alternatives.
 With that being said, I'd encourage you to check out those alternatives too.
-- Why did you deploy it on heroku?
-Why not just buy your own domain name?
-  It's just a proof-of-concept for now.
-However, if you'd like to do so, you are very welcome.

 ---